reubwn/collinearity/README.md

 ```

 ### Definition of a breakpoint
 A collinearity break is introduced if there is a mistmatch in the identity of the upstream or downstream homologous blocks from one collinear region to another.
-Thus, if a[i] is the identity of the focal block on chrom a, homologous with block b[j] on chrom b, collinearity is broken if a[i+/-1] != b[j+/-1].
-A caveat is when the focal block is located at the terminus of a scaffold - here, collinearity is not broken if the homologous scaffold can be orientated 'away' from the focal scaffold.
+Thus, if `a[i]` is the identity of the focal block on chrom `a`, homologous with block `b[j]` on chrom `b`, collinearity is broken if `a[i+/-1] != b[j+/-1]`.
+A caveat is when the focal block is located at the terminus of a scaffold; here, collinearity is not broken if the homologous scaffold can be orientated 'away' from the focal scaffold.

 1. Collinearity cannot be broken by scaffolds containing only 1 collinear block.
 2. Collinearity cannot be broken when focal and subject blocks are BOTH terminal on their respective scaffolds.